Metabolic Synchronization: Your metabolism is not just fast or slow!

 - Your parasympathetic neuroendocrine system

-Both systems influence your nutritional status and your nutritional status influences both systems.
 As you may surmise, both of these systems must be in a dynamic balance in order to achieve your optimal metabolism.

-Understanding Metabolic Synchronization
+Understanding Metabolic synchronization

 Dr. Watts established eight metabolic sub-types for the Trace Elements Inc. hair analyses that help determine your metabolism and more importantly, your metabolic synchronization.
 Keep in mind; individual mineral levels, significant mineral ratios, and toxic elements help derive these sub-types.